-INST 326 - Global Gender Regimes credits: 3
+INST 326 Global Gender Regimes

 Compares the lives of women around the world: their public and private roles and responsibilities, positions in government, the economy, and the private sphere.
 Seeks to explain women's status differences in various regions and societies by looking at the influence of culture, religion, economics, and politics.
 International Differences elective.
+Equivalent: POLS 363 or WGST 342.